Fionn Bheinn and Meall a' Chaorainn from Achnasheen

 The start by Achnasheen

 Achnasheen sits on the the A832 between Dingwall and Torridon.
 There's not a lot here, but it is well served by trains on the line from Inverness to Kyle of Lochalsh.
-There is a fairly new roadside café - 'the Midge Bite' and the nearby Ledgown Hotel serves fine bar-food.
+There is the roadside café - 'the Midge Bite' (closed due to staff shortages since June'25) and the nearby Ledgown Hotel which serves bar-food.

 The walk begins by a red phone-box and if coming by car, there is parking for two or three cars by the start of the walk.
 Alternatively, park by the station.